Building Industry Fairness (Security of Payment) and Other Legislation Amendment Regulation 2020 (BIFOLA Regulation)

 - allow fire protection and plumbing and drainage occupational licensees to perform relevant work on their homes up to $11,000 without the need for a separate contractor’s licence.

-The QBCC Regulation will be further amended on 1 May 2021 to provide exclusions to the definition of ‘fire-protection work’ under the QBCC Act.
+The QBCC Regulation was amended on 1 May 2021 to provide exclusions to the definition of ‘fire-protection work’ under the QBCC Act.

 Building Industry Fairness (Security of Payment) (Transitional) Regulation 2020 (BIF Transitional Regulation)